dyaghas/obsidian-vault/Java_vault/basics/Data type.md

 #basics

-A [[Variable]] always has a datatype associated with it to identify which values it can accept and how it will react to different actions.
+A [variable](Variable) always has a datatype associated with it to identify which values it can accept and how it will react to different actions.

 **Primitive types**: boolean, byte, short, int, long, float, double, char.